 One super enjoyable event that formed part of the tour was a Pickle Mob at Carriageworks, Eveleigh.
 Basically, a whole bunch of people all made a big jar of sour pickles together.
 This all happened while Sandor yelled out the recipe / steps to a huge crowd.
 Fun!

 If you’ve been wanting to learn how to make sour pickles too, now is the time!
 I have a relatively small batch recipe here, but if you’d like to make a huge one to ferment in a crock – follow Sandor’s recipe.

 I love them!
 When first starting out I did all my fermenting in jars.
 Then, I came to learn about crocks and got myself a standard 5L variety.
 There are now three sitting on my fermentation station with many more to come I’m sure.

 My ferments have never tasted better than when they come out of a crock.
 I still ferment in jars too – but anything I can get into a crock goes in.
 There are so many lovely varieties.
-One of the most stunning I have is the Kimchi Crock by Australian ceramicist Emma Jimson of Pom-me-granite studios.
+One of the most stunning I have is by Australian ceramicist Emma Jimson of Pom-me-granite studios.